Taki: Epar Bangla, Opar Bangla

 Taki is famous for its gamchha.
 Gamchha is a thin, coarse, traditional cotton towel found in India, Bangladesh as well as various parts of South and Southeast Asia and is used to dry the body after bathing or wiping sweat.
 Gamchha is the local term for a sweat towel.
 It is often just worn on one side of the shoulder.

 We had some snacks and cold drinks there before returning home via our ancestral house at Taki.
-We did not go inside the house for paucity of time.
+We did not go inside the house for the paucity of time.
 Maybe, we will visit there during our next visit to Taki.
 I would love to go there again.

 8 thoughts on “Taki: Epar Bangla, Opar Bangla